ydarbleoj/wdi-js-tictactoe-template/README.md

 I leave it up to you how much you want to challenge yourself.
 You can use the solution as a model for your app, or just for hints on how to solve certain aspects, or don't look at it at all :-)

-Both repos contain bare bones node web server (same one we used in Monday's lesson).
+Both repos contain a bare bones node web server (same one we used in Mondays lesson).
 After fork/clone, simply fire it up:

 	node web-server.js